Selecting a language will automatically trigger the translation of the page content.

 In France

-• Attestation of the interrelationship of departmental services of adoption indicating the beginning of the adaptation period
+• Certificate of linking of departmental services of the adoption indicating the beginning of the adaptation period

-• Copy of your approval for adoption issued by the department of your place of residence
+• Copy of your approval for adoption issued by the department of your residence

-• Copy of foreign decision (decision to adopt or to place for adoption)
+• Copy of the foreign decision (adoption or placement decision for adoption)

-• Agreement of a Procedural Authorisation (PCA) by the Mission for International Adoption (MAI).
-This document must precede the decision on adoption.
-You must prove the child's arrival in your home (certification of the department's services, boarding pass in the name of the child, presentation of the child, etc.).
+• Justification of the child's arrival in your home (certificate of the department's services, boarding pass in the child's name, presentation of the child, in particular).

 In another country